Port Stanley: 13 Best Things to Do + Complete Beach Guide (2022)

 Other Beaches Near Port Stanley

-Situated on the northern shores of Lake Erie, Port Stanley is not far from some other well known beach towns.
+Situated on the northern shores of Lake Erie, Port Stanley beach is not far from some other well known beach towns.

 Another 20 minute drive east of Port Bruce is Port Burwell and Port Burwell Provincial Park.